 A caveat: machine translation of mind maps by itself is inadequate, and must be reviewed and corrected by human translators.
 However, it provides a good beginning.
 The concise and truncated nature of text wording in WisdomMaps is easier, faster, and more cost-effective for human translators to review and correct than passages of complex and nuanced text.

-Learning is a social activity that benefits best from either a teacher or a friend who personally elicits the curiosity of the other (the closer their proximity, the better).
-Discussion forums in most online courses seem sterile and dissociated, and are inadequate for collaborative learning, since learners are deprived of the kind of direct engagement (with the map’s information and multimedia and with each other and their mentor) that can be had by collaborating directly on the maps.
+Here’s how learning happens with WisdomMaps.
+Learning is a social activity.
+It benefits best from either a teacher or a friend who personally elicits the curiosity of the other (the closer their proximity, the better).
+Discussion forums in most online courses seem sterile and dissociated, and they are inadequate for collaborative learning, since learners are deprived of the kind of direct engagement (with the map’s information and multimedia and with each other and their mentor).
+But robust engagement can be realized when students collaborate with each other and their teacher directly on the maps.
+There, they can post their own journal, post comments on their classmates’ journals, and post relevant images, videos, website links, and more.
 Students generally learn as much from their peers as they do from their teachers.
 Their collaboration with each other on the maps enables them to teach each other, and in doing so, an astonishingly productive learning process begins to unfold.
 It happens this way because, as many teachers would affirm, the best way to learn something is to teach it.

 While some learners may draw upon more scholarly resources and multimedia for their journals, others may contribute resources that are more colorful and viscerally engaging; each learner contributes at their own level and in their own voice (a social process that everyone enjoys), and everyone has an engaging and productive learning adventure.
 But it is the “talented tenth” (or two-tenths) in any given class that benefit the most from having no limits on the exercise of their curiosity; these are the students who report that they’ve been up most of the night getting happily lost in the maps.
 In any event, no student need be left behind because they cannot keep up with advanced learners or because of a language barrier.